AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plot2](figure/plot2-1.png)

-#### Q2 Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

-To find out the 5 minute interval with the maximum number of steps on average across all days I'll use the below code.
+Then, I'll find out the 5 minute interval with the maximum number of steps on average across all days.

 ```r